kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-and-secure-workload-oauth2.md

       </details>
    </div>

-## Expose and secure the resources
+## Expose and secure your workload

 Follow the instructions in the tabs to expose an instance of the HttpBin service or a sample Function, and secure them with Oauth2 scopes.